AntonyMayer/node-terminal-app-test/README.md

 |  jira init  |  Run initialization |

-Flags can be combined:

-    $ jira get CCLC -ua   //display all tickets for CCLC project assigned to current user
+Flags can be combined.
+Following will display all tickets for CCLC project assigned to current user:

-Run reinitialization in case smth is not working:

-    $ jira init
+    $ jira get CCLC -ua

 **Initialization:**